Laurensdc/ilog/README.md

 - `./dev`
   Run & live reload with `elm-live` on `http://localhost:8000`,
-  run & live reload backend files on `http://localhost:3000` with `ts-node-dev`.
+  Run & live reload backend files on `http://localhost:3000` with `ts-node-dev`.

 #### Dependencies